lowRISC/sonata-system/doc/architecture/software.md

 ## Operating system

 The [CHERIoT RTOS work](https://github.com/microsoft/cheriot-rtos) will need some reworking in terms of memory layout and drivers to work on the Sonata system.
-We envision this not being particularly difficult for someone with software knowledge, but will initially be left out of scope of our work.